RUSSELLVILLE POLICE DEPARTMENT

 Department General Orders

 SSGT Defensive Tactics (self defense)

 What can I expect as a Law Enforcement Explorer?

-You can expect to have fun, learn a lot about the field of law enforcement, and to meet some really great people who are interested in helping you learn about the career field that you are interested in.
+You can expect to have fun, casino online learn a lot about the field of law enforcement, and to meet some really great people who are interested in helping you learn about the career field that you are interested in.
 You can also become eligible for scholarships and earn awards.

 One of the great parts of being an explorer is that after meeting certain requirements you are able to ride-a -long in the cruisers with host officers.
 You can observe and help the officer out on actual calls.